saayxee/random-wikipedia-link/README.md

 > [!caution]
 > I am NOT in any way, affiliated with, endorsed by, or sponsored by Wikipedia and am creating this project as an independent developer.

-This python script aggregates a link to an absurdly random article on Wikipedia using the Wikipedia API and prints it.
+This Python script aggregates a link to an absurdly random article on Wikipedia using the Wikipedia API and prints it.

 ## Setup
 > [!NOTE]